-Table of Contents

-1. Why must I report on information technology (IT) investments?
+Table of Contents 1.
+Why must I report on information technology (IT) investments?
 2. What background information must I know?

-3. How do I ensure that IT investments are linked to and support agency strategic plans?

-4. What special terms should I know?
+How do I ensure that IT investments align with and support the agency's strategic plans?
+3. 4.
+What special terms should I know?
 5. How do I determine whether I must report?

-53.1 How do I submit Exhibit 53 and when is it due?

-53.2 If I submitted Exhibit 53 last year, how do I revise it this year?

-53.3 How is Exhibit 53 organized?

-53.4 How is Exhibit 53 coded?

-53.5 What are the steps to complete Exhibit 53?

-Ex53A Agency IT Investment Portfolio

-Ex53B Agency IT Security Portfolio

-Ex53C Agency Cloud Computing Portfolio

-Ex53D Agency IT Reductions and Reinvestments

-300.1 What is the purpose of the section?

-300.2 Does Exhibit 300 apply to me?

-300.3 How will agencies manage capital assets?

-300.4 What other requirements does Exhibit 300 fulfill?

-300.5 What must I report on Exhibit 300A&B and when?

-300.6 How will OMB use Exhibit 300A&B?

-Ex300A/B IT Capital Asset Overview and Justification, Performance Plan and Measurement Report
+53.1 What is the Exhibit 53?
+53.2 How is IT spending categorized?
+How do I submit Exhibit 53 and when is it due?
+53.3 53.4 If I submitted Exhibit 53 last year, how do I revise it this year?
+53.5 How is Exhibit 53 organized?
+53.6 What are the steps to complete Exhibit 53?
+Agency IT Investment Portfolio Ex53A Ex53C Agency Cloud Computing Portfolio Ex53D Agency IT Priority Investment Proposals 300.1 What is the purpose of this guidance?
+300.2 Does Exhibit 300 apply to my agency or IT investment?
+300.3 How will agencies manage capital assets/investments?
+What other requirements does Exhibit 300 fulfill?
+300.4 What must I report on Exhibit 300A and B and when?
+300.5 300.6 How will OMB use Exhibit 300A and B?
+IT Capital Asset Overview and Justification Ex300A Ex300B Performance Plan and Measurement Report